intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patent-summaries/aggregating-trustworthy-rating-indicators-for-enhancing-reputation-management.md

 </div>

 While this technology is particularly useful in healthcare, where finding a reliable doctor is crucial, it's not limited to just one industry.
 It can be applied to various sectors where online ratings and reviews play a pivotal role in decision-making, such as restaurants, hotels, products, and services.
-By using this technology, consumers can make more informed choices and have greater confidence in their decisions, knowing that the ratings they rely on have undergone a rigorous process to ensure their trustworthiness.
+By using this technology, consumers can make more informed choices and have greater confidence in their decisions.
+It ensures that the aggregate ratings they rely on have undergone a rigorous process to ensure their trustworthiness, whether for healthcare professionals or other services.